-These stabilizing transactions, over-allotment transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of the common units or preventing or retarding a decline in the market price of the common units.
+Similar to other purchase transactions, the underwriters' purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of the common units or preventing or retarding a decline in the market price of the common units.
 As a result, the price of the common units may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on The NASDAQ Stock Market LLC or otherwise and, if commenced, may be discontinued at any time.
+The underwriters may conduct these transactions on The NASDAQ Stock Market LLC, in the over-the-counter market or otherwise.

 Neither we nor any of the underwriters make any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the common units.
-In addition, neither we nor any of the underwriters make any representation that the underwriters will engage in these stabilizing transactions or that any transaction, if commenced, will not be discontinued without notice.
+In addition, neither we nor any of the underwriters make any representation that the underwriters will engage in these stabilizing transactions or that these transactions, once commenced, will not be discontinued without notice.